 What brings more value ALL of Jenkintown?
 A well-built pedestrian infrastructure for all the Borough or a pocket park on Cedar?
 Like it or not, I probably know more about sidewalks and pedestrian policy than at least 95% of the population.
-That and a couple of bucks will get me […]
+That and a couple of bucks will get me a cup of coffee at Velvet Sky, I know.
+Yet, we continue exploring this issue because we believe in its […]

 Another clear sign most Americans are broke – CBS News